How to Ace These Common Scholarship Interview Questions

 If you were about to give someone a large sum of cash, wouldn’t you want to know how it would be spent?

-Scholarship committees want to hear an answer from your child that is more in-depth than “for college,” so they’ll need to prepare a bit more to answer this question.
+Scholarship committees want to hear an answer from your child that is more in-depth than “for college,“ so your child will need to prepare a bit more to answer this question.

-Typically, the best way to go about building a great answer to spending-related scholarship interview questions is to start with a solid budget.
+Typically, the best way to prepare a great answer to spending-related scholarship interview questions is to start with a solid budget.
+Students can also mention how they plan to save money by making frugal choices, such as buying used textbooks or minimizing unnecessary expenses, as part of their budget.

-All your student needs to do is outline their college expenses categorically, letting the scholarship committee know (approximately) how much of the award is going to tuition, room and board, books and supplies, etc. They can also discuss other sources of funding, such as job-related income or their search for additional scholarships, so the committee can see that your child has a full grasp of the financial implications of obtaining their degree.
+All your student needs to do is outline their college expenses categorically, letting the scholarship committee know (approximately) how much of the award is going to tuition, room and board, books and supplies, etc. They can also discuss other sources of funding, such as job-related income or their search for additional scholarships, and note that financial need may influence how scholarship money is allocated, so the committee can see that your child has a full grasp of the financial implications of obtaining their degree.

 5. Why Do You Deserve This Award?

 This question feels like a doozy, especially if your child doesn’t have a penchant for talking themselves up.
-But, this is one of those scholarship interview questions that seems almost always to come up.
+But this is one of those scholarship interview questions that almost always comes up.
 And that means a strong response is in order.

-First, your child should steer clear of bragging about their GPA or school-related extracurricular activities.
+First, your child should avoid bragging about their GPA or school-related extracurricular activities.
 Most of the final candidates will be similarly qualified, so this isn’t an ideal way to stand out from the crowd.

 Additionally, financial hardship shouldn’t enter the equation.
-If your child says that they can’t attend their target school without the award, it may cause the scholarship committee to question their financial readiness in general or wonder if your student isn’t open to alternatives beyond their dream school.
+Suppose your child says that they can’t attend their target school without the award.
+In that case, it may cause the scholarship committee to question their financial readiness in general or wonder if your student isn’t open to alternatives beyond their dream school.

 A Final Tip: Leaving a Scholarship Interview

 After answering all of the scholarship interview questions, your child needs to end the meeting on a positive note.
+Remind them to make the most of their interview time by being concise and professional, just as they would in a job interview.
 The best approach is to shake the hands of every person on the interview panel, make eye contact, and use their name when telling them it was a pleasure to have met them and thanking them for their time and consideration.

-Your student can let the committee know that they would be happy to answer any follow-up scholarship interview questions, should they arise, and that they look forward to hearing from them.
+Your student can let the committee know that they would be happy to answer any follow-up scholarship interview questions, should they arise, and that if the interviewer asks for any additional information, they are prepared to respond.
+They should also express that they look forward to hearing from the committee.

 If you and your child would like to learn more about applying for scholarships using our 6-step method that has helped other families secure nearly $1 million so far, sign up for our free college scholarship webinar today!
 It’s a great way to learn about the process and see how scholarships can help your student graduate from college debt-free!